 - Rub ghee in all purpose flour.
 The consistency should be such that if you squeeze a handful of flour in your hand and drop it in the vessel, it should keep it’s form.

-- Knead it with 1/4 cup of water, to make a soft dough, harder than roti but softer than puri.
+- Knead it with 180 ml of water, to make a soft dough, harder than roti but softer than puri.

-- Cover it and let it stand for at least one hour.
+- Cover it and let it stand for at least 15 min.
 Then knead it again to make it smooth.
 The dough should be harder than normal roti dough.
 You should be able to roll it without using oil or flour without it sticking to the rolling pin.

-- Divide the dough in 10 equal parts and make smooth discs.
+- Divide the dough into 50 equal parts and make smooth discs.

 - Roll a disc into a thin roti.

 - Place it on the gujia mold and put a spoonful of filling on it.
+Lightly wet the edges with the flour slurry.
 Now slowly close the mold to seal the filling inside the roti.
 Break off the extra dough.
 You can reuse this dough for making the next gujia.

 - Remove the gujia from the mold and keep between the layers of a moist muslin cloth.
 Make sure that the ends of gujia are properly sealed by pressing it gently on the seams.
 Repeat with rest of the dough.

 - Once the oil is hot enough, keep it at medium heat.
-The gujias are fried on low heat to achieve the crispness.
+The gujias are fried on lower heat to achieve the crispness.